Camp sounds like a lot of play and fun but what specifically are the children doing in their group?

 Does everyone stay for the enrichment program and what is STEM or STEAM?

 Enrichment is an optional afternoon program that most of the children participate in.
-STEM is a new program that we started this year .
-STEM is a new program that will teach foundational skills and will progress into higher-learning activities.
+STEAM is our new enrichment program that teaches creative problem solving with 3D challenges.

 Do children need to attend all three weeks?

 Camp is based on a three-week theme that begins and ends with a celebration.
 In order to get the most benefit out of the experience, the three weeks are recommended.
 In fact, every child who has attended camp for a shorter time wants to come back and stay the entire three weeks.
 We have families that base their vacation around camp dates.